 When you can’t get to water, or wash your hands, a small bottle of hand sanitizer is a handy helper to keep you hands clean and keep you safe.
 Whether you're hanging out in the city, or out exploring in nature, germs are everywhere, and on everything.
 Aim for zero waste travel by using a reusable soft travel bottle and simply refilling it from larger hand sanitizer bottles.

 These items are some of the essentials that'd I'd recommend to anyone interested in traveling, hiking, camping, or simply just getting out and exploring nature.
 You want to have a fun adventure and appreciate your time, and these few items will allow to have an easier, safer experience because they are necessary tools when you need them.
-Think light, live light, travel light, be light.
+Think light and travel light.
 Your mind, body and wallet will thank you.